monty-king/basic-chatroom/README.md

 * Encryption between client and server
 * Permissions of users delegated to create/remove rooms
 * Some sort of GUI interface

+## Retrospective
+For a while, the base code from a programming assignment used was complicated and difficult to maintain.
+Moving to a more simple implementation allowed functionality to be built upon it.
+The improvement section above gives a good idea of what features would be implemented next.
+Overall, I wish I realized to use a simpler code base sooner instead of figuring out the old one, as most of the time spent was troubleshooting rather than adding features.

+I have a refined understanding of how the basics work in python to add the layers of complexity found in the original code base to the current code.